okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/mmod/lab-6-synchronize-environments-daily/index.md

          </div>

-4. In the **Send Message to Channel** card, configure the output channel to be used for notifications when drift is detected.
+4. In the **Send Message to Channel** card, configure the output channel used for notifications when drift is detected.
-   1. Click **Choose Connection**, select the channel you set up in [A Slack channel](/docs/reference/architecture-center/mmod/lab-prerequisites/#a-slack-channel), and select your desired input and output fields.
+   1. Click **Choose Connection**, select the channel you set up in [a Slack channel](/docs/reference/architecture-center/mmod/lab-prerequisites/#a-slack-channel), and select your desired input and output fields.
    2. Click **Options** to choose your channel options (for example, select your channel ID for **Channel** and **Yes** for **send as bot**), and click **Save**.
-   3. Pick a name for your Slack bot; for example, _Terraform-drift-bot_.
+   3. Pick a name for your Slack bot, for example, _Terraform-drift-bot_.
 This is used as the originator of the drift notification.
-   4. Click **Save** to save your workflow.
+   4. Click **Save**.

       <div class="full border">